 In practice you can turn your finger or thumb any way you like on the button and it will still register just the same – there are some mis-scans, but on the whole it's really rather excellent and accurate.
 It's not 100% accurate all the time, which can grate.

-But compare it to the same trick Samsung has tried to employ on the Galaxy S5, which needs a swipe, and you'll see how hard it is to implement a system that's even this good - plus the iPhone 6 will get the necessary upgrade to make it more accurate too, it seems.
+But compare it to the same trick Samsung has tried to employ on the Galaxy S5, which needs a swipe, and you'll see how hard it is to implement a system that's even this good - plus the iPhone 6 upgrade feels even more accurate and comes with Apple Pay to boot.